Class Volunteer Handbook

 -

-Please refer to the Class Secretary toolkit compiled by the editors of Wellesley magazine for more guidance about class notes, including best practices, formatting restrictions, and photo submissions.
+Please refer to the Magazine Correspondent Handbook compiled by the editors of Wellesley magazine for more guidance about class notes, including best practices, formatting restrictions, and photo submissions.

 The Reunion Chair

 Every five years classes celebrate Reunion, and one or two members of each class serve as Reunion chair(s) to assist in the coordination of the class experience.
-Reunion chairs oversee the planning of class specific events for Reunion, and delegate various tasks/responsibilities to classmates serving on the Reunion Committee.
-Planning begins in early fall prior to the June that Reunion will take place.
+Planning begins no sooner than early fall prior to the year that Reunion will take place.
 Current class officers may serve as Reunion chairs, but may also recruit other classmates to serve in these roles.
 Reunion chairs for each class are the primary contacts for the Alumnae Association staff.

 All Reunion Chairs (as well as other class officers) should review our Reunion Chair Handbook, which is full of important information on planning your class's celebration.